Documentation

 func DefaultKeyMap() KeyMap

-DefaultKeyMap is the conventional binding: arrows navigate (Up/Down) or move the text cursor (Left/Right), PageUp/PageDown jump a page, Home/End jump to the ends, Enter submits, Esc/Ctrl-C/Ctrl-D cancel, and Ctrl-U clears the filter.
+DefaultKeyMap is the conventional binding: arrows navigate (Up/Down) or move the text cursor (Left/Right), PageUp/PageDown jump a page, Home/End jump to the ends (Ctrl-A/Ctrl-E too, as in every readline), Enter submits, Esc/Ctrl-C/Ctrl-D cancel, and Ctrl-U clears the filter.

 type KeyType ¶